Home / Dinner / Turkey Enchilada Casserole

 Turkey Enchilada Casserole

-Turkey Enchilada Casserole is an easy, hearty, and delicious casserole filed with enchilada flavors!
+Turkey Enchilada Casserole is an easy, hearty, and delicious casserole filled with enchilada flavors!
 This easy weeknight dinner is the answer to your dinner woes.
 Simply layer up all of the ingredients and bake until cheesy.
 It is a family favorite and will be a regular on your meal rotation!

 • Enchilada Sauce – we use mild red enchilada sauce to keep it kid-friendly.
 You could make your own too, if you prefer.